ta18/reachy-tictactoe_2021/README.md

 * Now, we use the method turn_on() to put non compliant a whole system of reachy :
 `reachy.turn_on('r_arm')`

-## Required configuration
+## Configuration

-To make the game work a particular configuration is necessary :
+To make the game work, a particular configuration is necessary :
 * to have at least one right arm on Reachy to move the pieces
 * to have a head with cameras to be able to watch and analyze the playground